A Classical Interpretation of the Nonrelativistic Quark Potential Model: Color Charge Definition and the Meson Mass-Radius Relationship: The values of and and results

 Here, $E_{nL}$ includes the previously mentioned $E_p,E_{Bc},E_s$, and the kinetic energy $E_k=\frac{1}{2}mv^2=\frac{Z}{2r}$, where the reduced mass is given by

 Therefore, for a meson in a state with quantum number $n$ and $L$, the classical calculation of its mass can be expressed as

 For the ground state radius $r_{10}$ and mass $M_{10}$ , we have

-where the natural unit $\hbar=0.197 GeV\cdot fm=1$ has been used.
+In Eq.(\ref{pim}) , the coefficients $1/4$ and $1$ under the square root correspond to the cases of spin 0 and spin 1, respectively.
 The values of $Z$ and $T$ are universal.
 This allows us to use a small amount of experimental data to deduce their values.
 Then, we use the obtained values of Z and T to calculate the results for other mesons and test our model by the experimental data.

 It is important to note that the previous discussion did not consider relativistic effects, which may require corrections for light meson systems.
 For heavy mesons, relativistic effects are likely less significant, so we use heavy meson data to calculate $Z$ and $T$.